ryansb/lemon_twist/docs/main/sunday/index.rst

 ============================================
-Sunday Protocol Documentation
+Welcome to the Sunday protocol documentation
 ============================================
-.. _sunday:
+.. _protocol:

 Sunday Protocol
 ---------------